Spunge

-Spunge (often typeset as [spunge]) are a ska punk band from Tewkesbury, England.
+Spunge (often typeset as [spunge]) is a ska punk band from Tewkesbury, England.
 Through many years of touring, Spunge have toured with or played alongside a number of UK bands; and several American bands such as Green Day, Dropkick Murphys and Reel Big Fish; and been supported on a UK tour by Bowling for Soup; the latter of whom contributed backing vocals to the song "Centerfold" on the That Should Cover It! album.